smartmeio/arancino-daemon/README.md

     "arancino": {
         "errors": [
             {
-                "internalMessage": "This port does not provide upload operation", "returnCode": 12,
+                "internalMessage": ["This port does not provide upload operation"], "returnCode": 12,
                 "userMessage": "This port does not provide upload operation" }